Top Jewelry Photography Props and Tools in 2023

 White Cotton Gloves

 Give your jewelry the white glove service by taking the time to handle it with soft cotton gloves.
-It’s a simple step that’ll go a long way toward ensuring your jewelry looks its best.
+It’s a simple step that’ll go a long way toward ensuring your precious piece looks its best.
 Wearing cotton gloves makes it easy to quickly polish the pieces and keeps the jewelry smudge-free and as eye-catching as possible.
 The cleaner and prettier your jewelry looks, the better your images will be, which correlates to increased sales.

 Dental/Orthodontic Wax or Poster Putty